 Cell/mobile phone plans

+Orange: about 15 euros a month (on a pre-paid plan) for 1GB of data, 1000 messages and 50 minutes of calls (check the website for more information and to be sure the prices for the plans are current).
 I heard the best things about Orange and their coverage and data plans so that’s the only one I can really recommend.
-Pepefone was also another one that was very cheap and good for people who mostly used data for Whatsapp or other low data apps.
+Pepefone was also another one that was very cheap and good for people who mostly used data for Whatsapp or other low-data apps.

 My experience: I brought two phones to Spain with me last fall.
-One was my locked Verizon iPhone 4 with no SIM card slot (go, Verizon! :P) and the other was my cheap 9 euro prepaid Vodafone flip, no T9 phone that I used as a study abroad student.
+One was my locked Verizon iPhone 4 with no SIM card slot (go, Verizon!) and the other was my cheap 9 euro prepaid Vodafone flip, no T9 phone that I used as a study abroad student.
 (The kind where it takes you forever to peck out one message…you know what I’m talking about, right?!)
 I used my house phone to make local free calls, the prepaid phone for calls to mobile phones when I needed to and then my iPhone on Wifi for everything else.
 I went whole days without Wifi and was sometimes better off for it.
-I had some communication challenges here and there but after awhile I got used to it.
+I had some communication challenges here and there but after a while, I got used to it.
 It was good to disconnect so to speak while I lived here and I would recommend others try it if only for a month or a couple weeks.

-My total: 5-10 euros on my prepaid phone only – and for the entire 9 months I was there!
+My total: 5-10 euros on my prepaid phone only – and for the entire 9 months, I was there!
 (I spent about $2/month adding money to my Viber app to make calls home to US cell phones and talked to everyone else via Skype or Viber itself (if a friend/family member had it too).

-Available Stores and Malls
+Available Stores and MallsGrocery/Supermarket

-Gadis (there is literally one on every corner there are so many!)
+- Gadis (there is literally one on every corner there are so many!)

-Familia (a mix of Dia and Eroski but the stores tend to mark down items a lot and they sell Eroski products for less than the actual cost -even if it’s just 10 cents less- so this quickly became one of my top places to shop.
+- Familia (a mix of Dia and Eroski but the stores tend to mark down items a lot and they sell Eroski products for less than the actual cost -even if it’s just 10 cents less- so this quickly became one of my top places to shop.
 I LOVE finding a good deal!)

-Dia (also Dia Market and my favorite grocery store in Spain; I even have their Dia Club membership card!)
+- Dia (also Dia Market and my favorite grocery store in Spain; I even have their Dia Club membership card!)

-SuperCor (more expensive but open as late as 2am (most days) which makes it a good supermarket to “fall back on” when you’re in a pinch or can’t go shopping)
+- SuperCor (more expensive but open as late as 2 am (most days) which makes it a good supermarket to “fall back on” when you’re in a pinch or can’t go shopping)

-El Corte Ingles
+- El Corte Ingles

-Pull N Bear
+- Pull N Bear

 Confession: I didn’t come all the way to Europe to go to huge malls when I could just go to them in the US.
 It was fun not to go to malls and be able to visit as many local shops as possible to get the real feel of the city.
 Everyone’s different and comes to Coruña for different reasons so don’t feel obligated to do what I did.
-Alhough I would recommend it every once in awhile. 🙂
+Although I would recommend it every once in a while. 🙂

 My total: (See total underneath shopping)